 Most of Courmayeur’s après-ski revolves around its sophisticated bar scene.
 You can start up the mountain at the Super G, but two village favourites are Bar Roma and Le Privé, both of which offer tempting free canapés early in the evening.
 The back room at Caffè della Posta is also recommended.
 For those who have the stamina, there three nightclubs in Courmayeur, the best known of which is the trendy Courmaclub.

-Courmayeur is a popular weekend retreat for the well-heeled of Geneva, Turin and Milan, and it caters for its upmarket visitors very well: the partly pedestrianised town centre has many smart shops, stylish café-bars, and quality restaurants.
+Ski Resort is a popular weekend retreat for the well-heeled of Geneva, Turin and Milan, and it caters for its upmarket visitors very well.
+Courmayeur is also a charming old town with narrow streets, old stone churches, the best designer shopping in the Aosta Valley, and plenty of lively bars and stylish restaurants.
 Overall, the town has a lovely civilised ambiance, especially on mild weekend evenings when locals and visitors alike come out to stroll along the Via Roma and its surrounding streets.
 The quieter older quarters of Dolonne are particularly charming, with narrow cobbled streets and ancient traditional buildings.
-For a more relaxed evening, head to Cafe della Posta, and enjoy a fireside libation.

 Dolonne is also the location of Courmayeur's modern multi-sports leisure centre, which has a fitness suite, indoor climbing walls, squash and tennis courts, golf training facilities, plus ice skating and curling rinks.
 Other attractions nearby include the fabulous thermal spa at Pre-Saint-Didier.